Alistair1231/steamcmd-dedicated-server-docker/README.md

 ## Usage

 1. Create a `compose.yml` file for your desired game server, copy the example provided, and modify it as needed.
-Right now, I only have a Killing Floor 2 example, but you can use this for any game server that uses SteamCMD.
+There is a Killing Floor 2 example, but you can use this for any game server that uses SteamCMD, as long as it doesn't have specific other requirements.
 Check the examples folder for the compose file.

     Pay attention to:
     *   `build`: If you want to clone this repo and modify the Dockerfile, the `build` context should point to the directory containing the `Dockerfile`.
 If the default works for you, then just point it at this repo like the example.